waku-org/js-waku/guides/reactjs-store.md

 You now have all the building blocks to retrieve and decode messages for a store node.

-Retrieve messages from a store node:
+Finally, retrieve messages from a store node:

 ```js
 const ContentTopic = '/toy-chat/2/huilong/proto';